EOX-A/ngeo-b/README.md

 ## Build Browse Server

-First check that all tests (see above) are passing.
+First check that all tests (see above) are passing, then run the following:

 ```bash
 cd git/ngeo-b/